Isn't NFP Just Catholic Contraception? (Part 3)

 As we watch the evening news and see war in the Holy Land, conflict between Russia and the Ukraine, and poverty on the rise here in the homeland, we are challenged to have a greater appreciation for human dignity.
 We may not be able to do extraordinary things to change the course of history on a large scale, but we can allow our own minds and hearts to be changed and softened toward our fellow humans.
 NFP is a path to foster mutual respect and soften us to see every person as our brother and sister.

 Granted, it is a small step, but doesn’t the journey of a thousand miles begin with the first small step?
 It seems too simple and not drastic enough, but if we are not willing to change as Christians, how can we expect non-Christians to have a greater respect for their fellow humans?
 To this point, St. Ignatius of Loyola said, “He who goes about to reform the world must begin with himself.”
 Let’s increase the level of respect in our own families and neighborhoods and do our part to build a culture worthy of our great dignity.

-Many thanks to Dr. John Grabowski’s talk at the 2014 Theology of the Body Congress, “Something Old, Something New: Tradition and Development of Doctrine in the Theology of the Body’s Teaching on Marriage” for the inspiration for this series of articles.
+Guest columnist Brad DuPont is a consultant for the Office of Marriage and Family Life for the Archdiocese of Kansas City in Kansas.
+He credits Dr. John Grabowski’s talk at the 2014 Theology of the Body Congress, “Something Old, Something New: Tradition and Development of Doctrine in the Theology of the Body’s Teaching on Marriage” for inspiring this series of articles.